5 Financial Moves to Make as a Single Income Family

 Target Your Major Expenses

-For many families, big expenses include a mortgage that is too expensive, car payments, dining out, clothing and credit card debt.
-If you can tackle these expenses, you can solve a lot of your financial stresses, and make the transition from two incomes to one a lot smoother.
+For many families, too-big expenses include a mortgage that is too expensive, car payments, dining out, buying clothing, or credit card debt.
+If you can slash these expenses, you can solve a lot of your financial stresses, and make the transition from two incomes to one a lot smoother.

 Declare a one-month ban on dining out.
 Commit to eating every meal at home for 30 days and see what a difference it makes to both your budget and your waistline.
 If you have to eat a meal outside of the home, brown bag your lunch.